 Barns weren’t made for people, let alone 150 or more of them.

-Now that you’ve read this, you’ve seen and recognized that red barn posing as a ranch wedding venue and event center.
+Now that you’ve read this, you’ve seen and recognized that red barn posing as a ranch site and event center.
 You know it can be unsafe and, frankly, rather gross (unless you’re a farmer who’s used to that, of course).
 Barns simply weren’t made for people.
 More than that, they weren’t prepared for weddings or celebrations, one of the most important days of your life.

 There are too many things that can (and often do) go wrong at weddings held at a ranch or barn.